Discover what is relevant for you.

 12 Years of Research On Organizations in the Digital Age

 Current Research 2018: Mindsets Inside Organizations My current research started in early 2018 is focused on the mindsets of individuals, and the mindset of their organizations.
 I’m looking into what I call the “gig mindset” and how it compares to a traditional mindset: advantages, risks, opportunities for people inside organizations and for the organizations themselves.
 I’m exploring how the gig mindset can increase organizational resilience, innovation and longevity.
-Read more here: Mindsets Inside Organizations, We Need a Better Global Balance, The Gig Mindset is Growing Inside Organizations, Do You Have A Gig Mindset?
+Read more here: Mindsets Inside Organizations, Update from September 1st, The Gig Mindset is Growing Inside Organizations, Do You Have A Gig Mindset?
 Join the Research, See What Early Participants Are Saying, and Customized Gig Mindset Snapshot for Your Organization.

 Insights and Guidance